codeforpdx/PASS/docs/README.md

 ## State of Build/Tech Stack

 The current build is made with React 18 for the front-end and bundled using Vite.
-The solid-ui-react library has been incorporated to the application along with Solid's other client libraries (see CONTRIBUTING.md for links to solid react and client library documentation).
+The solid-ui-react library has been incorporated to the application along with Inrupt's other client libraries for Solid (see CONTRIBUTING.md for links to solid react and client library documentation).
 Several node scripts has been setup for ease of development, namely for linting, formatting, and generating JSDoc documentation for the React version of the application.
 Vitest and jsdom are libraries being used for unit tests.

 To generate the full React development documentation of the application locally, the following command can be ran: